 - Additional charges if you send more frequently – Unlike some other platforms, Mailchimp doesn’t offer unlimited sending to your contacts.
 So prepare to pay extra if you cross Mailchimp’s limitations.

 Filling the gap: GetResponse offers unlimited email sending in all its paid plans.

-- Outdated email templates – Pre-designed templates are surprisingly outdated and hard to customize with their classic email builder.
-Plus, there are no free images included in the account so you’ll have to design or upload your own.
+- Outdated email templates – Pre-designed templates available to the free users are surprisingly outdated and hard to customize with their classic email builder.
+Plus, there are no free images included in the account, so you’ll have to design or upload your own.

 Filling the gap: GetResponse Email Creator comes with completely free, stunning, and fully-customizable email templates.
 You also have a full image gallery and a built-in image editor you can use to further polish your designs.
 Plus, thanks to features like Inbox preview and mobile preview, you’ll have the extra layer of confidence that your emails will look good in your recipients’ inboxes.

 - Hard to use if you have multiple lists – if you want to send the message to multiple lists you’ll have to do that individually, several times.
 Otherwise, you’ll be risking emailing the same contacts multiple times as Mailchimp doesn’t check for duplicates before delivering your message.

 Filling the gap: GetResponse automatically checks for duplicates if you send to multiple lists or segments at the same time.